-Religious advisors work with students to coordinate activities and programs exploring issues of spirituality, ethnicity, culture and social justice.
-The advisors are available for counseling and discussion of issues of faith and daily living.
+Religious advisers work with students to coordinate activities and programs exploring issues of spirituality, ethnicity, culture and social justice.
+The advisers are available for counseling and discussion of issues of faith and daily living.
 In addition, they work with student groups to organize religious services, study religious texts, plan community-service projects and discuss common concerns of faith and culture.

 Bryn Mawr InterVarsity Christian Fellowship is a diverse community gathered around the vision “inspired by Jesus, excited about Jesus, loving like Jesus.”
 We are glad to welcome students of all backgrounds to explore faith together.
 We are organized as a network of Community Groups that meet weekly around campus for friendship, Bible study, prayer, and community service.
 The Fellowship comes together for monthly Gatherings.
 We also participate in retreats with Tri-Co and students from around the greater Philadelphia area.
-Bryn Mawr Christian Fellowship is affiliated with InterVarsity Christian Fellowship/USA. (www.intervarsity.org)
+Bryn Mawr Christian Fellowship is affiliated with InterVarsity Christian Fellowship/USA.
+Visit Bryn Mawr's InterVarsity Facebook page.

 Muslim Students Association